-- Collaborative care.
-Neurologists at Mayo Clinic are part of an integrated, multidisciplinary team of doctors and health care professionals who provide individualized care for each patient.
-Doctors in the Department of Neurology at Mayo Clinic's campuses in Arizona, Florida and Minnesota collaborate with experts in many specialties to provide you with comprehensive care.
-These experts include those trained in brain and nervous system surgery, tumors of the brain and nervous system, mental health conditions, sleep disorders, speech conditions, eye conditions, pain medicine, and physical medicine and rehabilitation among others.
+Neurologists at Mayo Clinic are part of an integrated, multidisciplinary group.
+The neurology team, at Mayo Clinic's campuses in Arizona, Florida and Minnesota, collaborates with experts in many specialties to provide you with comprehensive care.
+These experts include doctors trained in brain and nervous system surgery, tumors of the brain and nervous system, brain and nervous system imaging, mental health conditions, sleep disorders, speech conditions, eye conditions, pain medicine, and physical medicine and rehabilitation.